stereosuper/generator-stereobase/README.md

 sudo mv wp-cli.phar /usr/local/bin/wp
 ```

-To prevent MySQL errors caused by MAMP and the PHP version used (https://make.wordpress.org/cli/handbook/installing/#using-a-custom-php-binary):
+To prevent MySQL errors caused by MAMP and the PHP version used (https://make.wordpress.org/cli/handbook/installing/#using-a-custom-php-binary) (you need to do this each time you install a project):

 ```
 PHP_VERSION=$(ls /Applications/MAMP/bin/php/ | sort -n | tail -1)